hwameistor/hwameistor/docs/docs/volumes/volume_snapshot.md

   annotations:
     snapshot.storage.kubernetes.io/is-default-class: "true"
 parameters:
-  snapsize: "1073741824"
+  snapsize: "1073741824" # the size of VolumeSnapshot
 driver: lvm.hwameistor.io
 deletionPolicy: Delete
 ```

-- snapsize：It specifies the size of VolumeSnapshot

 :::note
-If the snapsize parameter is not specified, the size of the created snapshot is consistent with the size of the source volume.
+If the `snapsize` parameter is not specified, the size of the created snapshot is consistent with the size of the source volume.
 :::

 After you create a VolumeSnapshotClass, you can use it to create VolumeSnapshot.